5 releases

 )

-Note: For now, when you use joins, you will need to create a new model with the columns in both tables (in case that you desire the data in such columns), but just follows the habitual process with the CanyonMapper.
+For now, when you use joins, you will need to create a new model with the columns in both tables (in case that you desire the data in such columns), but just follows the usual process with the CanyonMapper.
 It will try to retrieve the data for every field declared.
 If you don't declare a field that is in the open clause, in this case (*), that field won't be retrieved.
 No problem.
-But if you have fields that aren't map able with some column in the database, the program will panic.
+But if you have fields that aren't mapable with some column in the database, the program will panic.

 More examples

-First of all, thanks for take in consideration help us with the project.
+First of all, thanks for taking in consideration helping us with the project.
 You can take a look to our templated guide.

 But, to summarize:

-• Take a look at the already opened issues, to see if already exists of it's someone already taking care about solving it.
-Even tho, you can enter to participate and explain your point of view, or even help to accomplish the task
+• Take a look at the already opened issues, to verify if it already exists or if someone is already taking care about solving it.
+Even though, you can enter to participate and explain your point of view, or even help to accomplish the task.

 • Make a fork of Canyon-SQL

-• After complete your changes, open a PR to the default branch.
-Fill the template provided in the best way you're able to do it
+• After completing your changes, open a PR to the default branch.
+Fill the template provided in the best way possible.

 • Wait for the approval.
-In most of cases, a test over the feature will be required before approve your changes
+In most of cases, a test over the feature will be required before approving your changes.

 Typically in Canyon, isolated unit tests are written as doc-tests, and the integration ones are under the folder ./tests